 Posted Jul 08, 2015

 Conversely, if you view the antagonistic force as too powerful to overcome, your impulse is to outrun it (and the faster the better).
 And this, of course, is the flight response, also linked to the instantaneous ramping up of your emergency biochemical supplies—so that, ideally, you can escape from this adversarial power (whether it be human, animal, or some calamity of nature).

 Consider situations in which, realistically, there’s no way you can defend yourself.
 You have neither the hormone-assisted strength to respond aggressively to the inimical force nor the anxiety-driven speed to free yourself from it.
-You feel utterly helpless: neither fight nor flight is viable, and there’s no one on the scene to rescue you.
+You feel utterly helpless: Neither fight nor flight is viable, and there’s no one on the scene to rescue you.

-In such alarming instances, you’d experience trepidation, panic, horror, dread.
-And these extreme feelings would be so fraught with anxiety, so laden with terror, that almost no one is “gifted” with the resources required to stay fully in the present—which is precisely what’s needed to “process” to emotional and physical completion, or release, what so frighteningly besieges you.
+Say, you’re attacked by a ferocious dog who’s sunk his teeth into your neck and you’re totally at his mercy.
+In such an alarming instance, you’d experience trepidation, panic, horror, dread.
+And these extreme feelings would be so fraught with anxiety, so laden with terror, that almost no one is “gifted” with the resources required to stay fully in the present—which is precisely what’s needed to “process” emotional and physical completion, or release, of what so frighteningly besieges you.

-That is, such “paralyzing” psychological phenomena as phobias, panic attacks, obsessive-compulsive behaviors, and various anxiety states can frequently be understood as symptoms of a freeze response that never had the chance to “let go” or “thaw out” once the original experience was over.
+Such “paralyzing” psychological phenomena as phobias, panic attacks, obsessive-compulsive behaviors, and various anxiety states can frequently be understood as symptoms of a freeze response that never had the chance to “let go” or “thaw out” once the original experience was over.
 And many features of post-traumatic stress disorder directly relate to this kind of unrectified trauma.

 It’s been postulated that dissociating in the midst of a traumatic experience is the foremost predictor for developing PTSD symptoms later on (see, e.g., van der Kolk & van der Hart, 1989).
 And, as already pointed out, young children are particularly disposed to dissociate during episodes of trauma.
 So, for instance, a child who “froze” during incidents of frightening family abuse is, as an adult, especially susceptible to experience the freezing reaction again.
 And sometimes the current stimulus for such retraumatization isn’t anything specific.
 It may simply emanate from being in a state of highly exacerbated stress, which itself serves as an unconscious reminder of the acute stress linked to the initial trauma.

 So if any of the above descriptions describe you (or someone you care about), I can hardly overemphasize how useful it might be to seek professional help.
 That way you can finally "put to rest" what, at the time of its first occurrence, you weren’t able to.
-Through combining psychology with basic principles of biophysics, what a large variety of trauma resolution methods make possible (e.g., Sensorimotor Processing, EMDR, Somatic Experiencing, etc.) is the opportunity to release the residual tension (or internal energy) that was left unresolved even after the actual trauma was over.
+By combining psychology with basic principles of biophysics, what a large variety of trauma resolution methods make possible (e.g., Sensorimotor Processing, Somatic Experiencing, etc.) is the opportunity to release the residual tension (or internal energy) that was left unresolved even after the actual trauma was over.